DaddyTrap/eden_clone_codes/README.md

 ## 3.TODO
 It is very imperfect that maybe anyone can contribute to this lovely tool.
 So, feel **FREE** to make Pull Request.
 I will be very grateful and accept your hard work (if the code work well).

-* Because python's HTMLParser work not very well in this program (when it parse, it will lose some character like '<', '>', '"' or etc), we have to fix this soon

 * Maybe we can implement the function "put the code in another path".

 * To be honest.....I know my code is messy or even unreadable, I hope I will have time to add some comment and make it better.
 Also, if you can understand my code, you can add comments on it!